guillermolissa/honeycomb/README.md

     ├── requirements.txt             <- The requirements file for reproducing the analysis environment, e.g.
     │                                    generated with `pip freeze > requirements.txt`
     │
-    ├── notebooks                    <- Jupyter notebooks (Source code for use in this project) │    │
+    ├── notebooks                    <- Jupyter notebooks (Source code for use in this project and EDA) │    │
-    │    ├── feature_selection       <- Methods to select features from data
     │    │
     │    └── visualization           <- Scripts to create exploratory and results oriented │